xqwen/torus/sample_data/GEUVADIS/README.md

-# eGene Discovery in GEUVADIS Data -- A Tutorial
+# Tutorial: Analysis of GEUVADIS Data

 In this tutorial, we go through the process of eGene discovery using the real GEUVADIS data.
 The data set contains multi-population eQTL data and is originally distributed from [this website](http://www.ebi.ac.uk/arrayexpress/files/E-GEUV-1/analysis_results/).
 We performed additional pre-processing steps that are documented in [Wen et al, 2015](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1005176).